 Grow food from scraps: See my home school tip of the day titled, Grow Something!
 I guess this isn’t the first time I’ve made this plea!
 The basic idea is that there are many plant parts (e.g., the base of a celery stalk) that can regrow just by sticking it in some dirt.

 Grow Microgreens inside: This is something I haven’t done yet but will be trying soon.
 The basic idea is you plant a bunch of herb or greens seeds in an inch of soil in a tray and put them near a south facing window and then eat the seedlings.
-Here’s a good place to start.
+Here are some good places to start: Grow Microgreens and How to Grow Microgreens.

 Grow plants in an indoor grow table: See my homeschooling tip titled: Closing Loops at Home.